mcbreese/football_databricks/dbt_football_databricks/models/staging/stg_docs.md

 {% enddocs %}

 {% docs transfer_fee %}
-The official fee paid for the transfer, standardized in Euros (€).
+The official fee paid for the transfer, standardised in Euros (€).
 {% enddocs %}

 {% docs valuation_date %}